FormingWorlds/PROTEUS/docs/source/usage.rst

 Which runs PROTEUS using the config file ``[cfgfile]`` inside a Screen session with the name ``[alias]``.
-The ``[detatch]`` parameter (y/n) tells the session whether to immediately detach or not. his allows multiple instances of the model to be dispatched easily, while preventing runs from having clashing names.
+The ``[detatch]`` parameter (y/n) tells the session whether to immediately detach or not.
+This allows multiple instances of the model to be dispatched easily and safely.

 Configuration file
 ------------------------